Common Land/Town and Village Greens

 DEFRA have produced a number of guides for people thinking about making an application to register land as common land or as a town or village green.
 The Open Spaces Society also offers guidance and assistance for residents looking to make an application to register land as town or village green.

-Common land is usually in private ownership.
+Common land is usually either in local council ownership or owned by private individuals or the National Trust.
 This is generally open, unfenced and remote; particularly in the upland areas of England and Wales.
 Occasionally there are some lowland areas of common, particularly South East England that are important for recreational uses.